which scooter to choose

 First of all, before choosing your scooter it is important that you define your needs.
 Will you use it to cover short distances between your place of residence and your place of work or study?
 To make the same trip in the countryside? or in a big city which may need to pass byar a highway or a ring road?
 Do you want to buy a scooter for occasional rides?

-Don't worry, there will always be a scooter suitable for your needs!
-In order to see more clearly, it is important to split the different scooters into three main categories: Scooters of 50 cm3, scooters of 125 cm 3 and scooters of more than 125 cm3.
-We will see below that the type of license required to be able to drive these different scooters will differ depending on the power of the engine.
+Don't worry, there will always be a scooter suited to your needs!
+In order to see things more clearly, it is important to divide the different scooters into three main categories: 50 cc scooters, 3 cc scooters and scooters over 125 cc.
+We will see below that the type of license required to be able to ride these different scooters will differ depending on the power of the engine.
 We will also see that each of these engines will meet a specific need!

-If you plan to use your scooter on a daily basis, steer towards a reliable scooter in both summer and winter (p.ar example on a new model which will inevitably be more reliable and less subject to breakdowns initially).
+If you plan to use your scooter on a daily basis, choose a reliable scooter in summer and winter (par example on a new model which will inevitably be more reliable and less subject to breakdowns initially).

 The different types of scooter